 |Priceline||$540||American (op. by British)||JFK-LHR, LGW-JFK)|

-I can only assume that the Orbitz pricing for Norwegian was an error or glitch, as it was around $150 more than I could find that ticket anywhere else — the comparison is not only of the cheapest available options; it’s looking at the same exact flights.
+We can only assume that the pricing for Norwegian was an error or glitch, as it was around $150 more than we could find that ticket anywhere else — the comparison is not only of the cheapest available options; it’s looking at the same exact flights.

 This could be a case where a price guarantee claim would be effective, especially since it seems to be a mistake.

-Before searching for hotels on Orbitz, you should make sure to either create or log in to an Orbitz account.
-This is because Orbitz offers “Insider Price” deals on some hotels that feature savings up to 10%.
-Also, some hotels offer perks if you book through Orbitz and hold a rewards status tier.
+Before searching for hotels on the platform, you should make sure to either create or log in to an Orbitz account.
+This is because they offer “Insider Price” deals on some hotels that feature savings up to 10%.
+Also, some Orbitz VIP hotels offer elite status perks if you book through Orbitz and have elite status with Orbitz.

 By default, Orbitz sorts results in “recommended” order.
-According to the website’s support section:
+You can find a breakdown of how they decide which hotels will be recommended on the website’s support section.

 If you want, you can change the results to sort by distance from downtown, price, customer rating, insider prices, best deals, and more.